lylerolleman/SVOIPClient/README.md

 nickname will appear in the window on the right.
 Multiple users can be connected at the same time.
 To send a message to those clients, click on their name in the list to select them.
 Only those selected will see the message sent. ctrl click deselects.

-Currently text is only supported, though voice is coming (along with a lot more QoL features).
+Currently text and voice are both functional, though probably a bit sketchy on the voice side.